 After the cards are dealt, the dealer turns the next card face up.
 The suit of this card establishes the trump suit (in the last hand of the game, there is no trump suit, so this card is not turned face up).

 Remaining cards are set aside and not used in that hand.

 The player to the dealer's left bids first.
 Each player must bid; no one may pass.
 Legal bids range from 0 to the number of cards dealt for that round.
-EXAMPLE: If four cards are dealt, legal bids range from 0 to 4.
+For example, if four cards are dealt, legal bids range from 0 to 4.

 Players are bidding on the number of tricks they think they'll win in that hand.

-The player to the dealer’s left plays first ("leads").
+The player to the dealer’s left plays first, or "leads."
 Play continues clockwise.
-Each player must follow suit (i.e. play the same suit that was led) if possible.
+Each player must follow suit (i.e. play the same suit that was led), if possible.

 When a trick is won, the winning player sets the trick in front of himself so that it's easy to tell how many tricks each player has won.